orugantiv/CSCE-350/Assignments/CSCE350Project_Oruganti_V.N.Anirudh/Readme.md

 	`$ make Oruganti_V.N.Anirudh_InputFileGenerator` <br />
 	`$ ./Oruganti_V.N.Anirudh_InputFileGenerator 10 100 1000 10000 100000` <br />

-### Cleaning Binarys
+### Cleaning Binaries

-- To clear the binary such as ".o" files and the excutable files the program creats run: `$ make cleanBinaries`.
+- To clear the binary such as ".o" files and the executable files the program creats run: `$ make cleanBinaries`.
-- To clear all the files the program creats including files in both input and output directorys run: `$ make cleanAll`.
+- To clear all the files the program creats including files in both input and output directories run: `$ make cleanAll`.